machinehum/civet/roi/README.md

 - The rectangle will now turn green to indicate that it is set, and ready for you to confirm.
 - To confirm and record this ROI, press `<space bar>`.
-- When you are done selecting ROIs on the image, press *b* to move to the next image.
+- When you are done selecting ROIs on the image, press *a* to move to the next image.
   This also triggers the ROIs, if any, to be written to file, and moves the image to either the "marked" or "negative" directory (depending on whether any ROIs were marked).